 - The SAC sends out the proposal to at least two reviewers.

 - The revision process may last 1-3 months.

 - When the SAC approves the proposal the SAC Chair sends it to the CEOS DCT.

 - The DCT evaluates the proposal and the image requests.
-Each space agency decides if it can support the Supersite and the number of images which can be provided.
+Each space agency decides if it can support the Supersite and the number of images which can be provided annually.
 Support from at least two agencies is needed to establish a Supersite.
 This process may last 1-3 months.

 - The Supersite is formally approved at the CEOS SIT meeting (normally in the spring) or at the CEOS Plenary (in the fall).

-More details on the selection process are given in this document.
+Details on the Supersite selection and review process are given in this document.